zowe/docs-site/docs/user-guide/ze-install.md

 * Configure TSO/E address space services, z/OS data set, file REST interface, and z/OS jobs REST interface.
 For more information, see [z/OS Requirements](https://docs.zowe.org/stable/user-guide/systemrequirements-zosmf#z-os-requirements).
 * Create one Zowe CLI `zosmf` profile so that the extension can communicate with the mainframe.

-   **Notes:**
+### Profile notes:

-   i.
-You can use your existing Zowe CLI `zosmf` profiles that are created with the Zowe CLI v.2.0.0 or later.
+   - You can use your existing Zowe CLI `zosmf` profiles that are created with the Zowe CLI v.2.0.0 or later.

-   ii.
-Zowe CLI `zosmf` profiles that are created in Zowe Explorer can be interchangeably used in the Zowe CLI.
+   - Zowe CLI `zosmf` profiles that are created in Zowe Explorer can be interchangeably used in the Zowe CLI.

+   - *Optionally*, you can continue using Zowe CLI V1 profiles with Zowe Explorer.
+For more information, see ***instert link here***.

 ## Installing

+Use the following steps to install Zowe Explorer:

 1. Address [the software requirements](#software-requirements).
 2. Open VSCode, and navigate to the **Extensions** tab on the left-hand side of the UI.